My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 In general, most of the architectural works and sculptures in My Son are influenced by Hinduism.
 The carving technique on the brick of the Cham people rarely appears in arts in other areas.

 Most temples have pyramidal tops, the symbol of the holy Mount Meru, the residence of Hindu gods.
-The gate of the old buildings usually turns to the east to receive sunlight.
+And the gate of the old buildings usually turns to the east to receive sunlight.

 The outside walls of temples are often decorated with S-shaped leaves.
-Besides, the decorations are sandstone sculptures of Makara (the mythical beast with sharp fangs and long hose), Apsara dancer, lion, elephant, Garuda bird, and the statures of prayers.
+Besides, the decorations are sandstone sculptures of Makara (the mythical beast with sharp fangs and long hose), Apsara dancers, lions, elephants, Garuda birds, and the statures of prayers.

-All the motifs and statues are skillful to stick together and with the walls.
-And up to now, no researching works can determine the adhesive completely and the way to connect these details.
+All the motifs and statues are skillfully stuck together and with the walls.
+And up to now, no research work can determine and create the adhesive perfectly and the way to connect these details.

-The highlight of the Cham sculpture art is to show the intense vitality of the people with the multiple emotions inside, at the moment of joyful feelings, at times of calmness, and anxiety.
+The highlight of the Cham sculpture art is to show the intense vitality of the people with the multiple emotions inside, at the moment of joyful feelings, at times of both calmness and anxiety.

-From the 7th to 13th centuries, each historical period has its own mark with a distinct architectural style, which you can find on the external decorations and materials on the ancient buildings in My Son Holy Land.
+From the 7th to 13th centuries, each historical period has its own mark with a distinct architectural style, which you can find on the external decorations and materials on the ancient buildings in My Son temples.

 Frequently asked questions about My Son Sanctuary